BenYahMin/Number-Guessing-Game/README.md

  # Number Guessing Game 🎯
 A Python number guessing game with limited attempts and smart hints A simple yet engaging Python number guessing game where the player has limited attempts to guess a randomly generated number.

 ## Features

 - **Random Number Generation**: Game selects a random number between 1-100
-- **Limited Attempts**: Player gets only 8 tries to guess correctly
+- **Limited Attempts**: Player gets only 8 tries to guess correctly(trials ought to be 7 or 8)
-- **Smart Hints**: Get "Too small!" or "Too large!" feedback after each wrong guess
+- **Smart Hints**: Get "Too small!" or "Too large!" feedback after each wrong guess *remove too
 - **Win/Loss Tracking**: Game tracks your attempts and informs you of victory or failure
 - **User-Friendly**: Clear prompts and messages throughout the gameplay